kubernetes-sigs/krew/README.md

 ### Upgrading krew

-Since krew itself is installed as a "kubectl plugin" managed by krew, it can be upgraded by running the `krew upgrade` command.
+Since krew itself is installed as a "kubectl plugin" managed by krew, it can be upgraded like a plugin by running the `kubectl krew upgrade` command.

 ## Documentation